(Photo: Nan Palmero/Flickr)

 By Amanda Wormann

-Boasting 380 million members across the globe, the world’s largest professional network is right at your fingertips.
-LinkedIn has been proven to reduce job search time, build results-driven connections, and is the most powerful personal branding tool as you advance in your career.
+Boasting over 500 million members across the globe, the world’s largest professional network is right at your fingertips.
+LinkedIn has been proven to reduce job search time, build results-driven connections and is the most powerful personal branding tool as you advance in your career.

 According to the 2015 McKinsey Global Institute Report, LinkedIn facilitated 1 million hires in 2014, and those hired through online talent platforms like LinkedIn were eight times more likely to be in their role for two years longer than traditional hires.
 The data and tools are in your favor, and with continuous updates to the platform, LinkedIn is always upping their game as a leading co-pilot on your journey.

 Are you using LinkedIn to its fullest potential?
 These five small tweaks pack a big punch and take 10 minutes or less to complete.

 LinkedIn makes it easy to remain in touch with past colleagues and connections through a number of tools.
 But one of the most powerful and lesser-known unsung heroes is a simple .csv export of your contacts.
 The download file includes contact names, company/title, and email, allowing you to stay in touch when it matters most.
 Interested in a particular company and looking for an inside connection?
 Sort your contact file by company to see who might work there, and drop them an email.
 Sure, sending messages through LinkedIn is great, but sometimes they can get lost in the shuffle.
 By using the contact’s email address found in the .csv, you can reach out directly, the good old-fashioned way.

 To download your contacts, go to your connections settings here.
 Once you’re there, you’ll see “Export LinkedIn Connections” under advanced settings.

 2. Ask for a Recommendation